Arctic Monkeys to headline Ireland's Electric Picnic 2022

 Since then, the group have announced a string of European headline dates as well as various festival shows including at Sziget Festival, Cala Mijas, Rock En Seine and the inaugural Primavera Sound Los Angeles.

-Speaking about the sound of Arctic Monkeys’ seventh full-length effort – the follow-up to 2018’s ‘Tranquility Base Hotel & Casino’ – Helders said last November: “We tend to always move it on a little bit.
+Speaking about the sound of Arctic Monkeys’ next full-length effort – the follow-up to 2018’s ‘Tranquility Base Hotel & Casino’ – Helders said last November: “We tend to always move it on a little bit.
 For us, because we’re so involved in it, it always makes sense.

 “[Our albums] always kind of pick up where the other one left off in a way.
 It makes sense when you think about it in the context of the last record.
 But we always do try and do something a bit different – it’s kind of hard to describe.
 You can tell it’s the same band.”